-A parent or guardian does not have the right to remove any material from a student's records, but such parent or guardian may challenge the accuracy of a record does not include the right to dispute a grade, disciplinary rulings, disability placements, or other such determinations, which must be done only through the appropriate teacher and/or administrator, the decision of whom is final.
+A parent or guardian does not have the right to remove any material from a student's records, but such parent or guardian may challenge the accuracy of a record.
+The right to challenge the accuracy of a record does not include the right to dispute a grade, disciplinary rulings, disability placements, or other such determinations, which must be done only through the appropriate teacher and/or administrator, the decision of whom is final.
 A challenge to the accuracy of material contained in a student's file must be initiated with the building principal, with an appeal available to the Superintendent or his designee.
-The challenge shall clearly identify the part of the student's record as requested, the school will notify the requesting parent or student of the decision and inform them of their right to a hearing regarding the request for amending the record.
+The challenge shall clearly identify the part of the student's record the parent wants changed and specify why he/she believes it is inaccurate or misleading.
+If the school determines not to amend the record as requested, the school will notify the requesting parent or student of the decision and inform them of their right to a hearing regarding the request for amending the record.
 The parent or eligible student will be provided information regarding the hearing procedure when notified of the right to a hearing.